Why Is My Child Too Friendly with Strangers?

 However, that’s not always the case—sometimes, such attraction could be a fault, a defect in the psychological or emotional build-up of the child that needs to be corrected.

-That said, some of the basic reasons children familiarize themselves with strangers are:
+That said, some of the fundamental reasons children familiarize themselves with strangers are:

 Social Neglect